pme123/github-pages-demo/README.md

 ### [And more....]

 # Result
-The result is a showcase on how to use different _Scala/ ScalaJS_ technologies in combination with Markup and [Github Pages] (check the references below).
+The result is a showcase on how to use different _Scala/ ScalaJS_ tools in combination with Markup and [Github Pages] (check the references below).

 See yourself: **https://pme123.github.io/github-pages-demo/**